 - Bleached leaves or Stunted growth: This may be due to your houseplant receiving the incorrect amount of light.
 Begonia thrives in bright filtered light and outdoors in dappled shade, if your plant is receiving too much light the leaves will either yellow or look washed out, too little light and the plant will look sparse and stretched out, relocate your Begonia to a more optimal position but avoid low light or direct sun.
 Other causes of stunted growth include being pot bound.
 Even though the Begonia does not mind a snug fit, it may need to be repotted if it stops producing new growth.

 - Yellowing mushy leaves/leaf drop or wilt: Overwatering is the leading cause of improper houseplant care.
 Yellowing leaves are a sign of your Begonia being overwatered, another indication of over-saturated soil is if the leaves are mushy to the touch or turning brown.
 This means rot has set in, causing excessive leaf drop or wilt even though the soil is moist.
 Amend this by allowing your soil to dry, expert Begonia growers often say to wait until the plant shows signs of droop and dry soil before watering again.
 Be sure that your planter is draining correctly and use the guide of watering weekly during summer months and less often in winter.
 When watering avoid wetting the leaves as this can lead to fungal infections on the leaves.
 To Read more on Identifying Over Vs Under watering Click here.

 - Crispy leaf edges or leaves: If you are experiencing brown crisp leaf patches or full leaves that are crispy then you may either not be watering sufficiently or your humidity is low.
 Begonia does not do well with prolonged periods of dryness and should be watered once at least 50% of the soil has dried, this is when the plant should be showing signs of dehydration.
 If the potting medium is moist yet you are still experiencing crisp leaf edges, then your humidity should be adjusted, this can be achieved by placing your plants on a pebble tray and avoid putting them in an airconditioned room.

 - Powdery grey mould on leaves: This is known as Powdery Mildew.
 Begonia are highly susceptible to this kind of fungal infection as with their relatives the gourd family.
-This is often caused b excessive moisture on the foliage.
+This is often caused by excessive moisture on the foliage.
 Even though Begonia loves high humidity avoid spritzing foliage and when watering be sure to water only the soil and not the leaves.
 If you suspect a fungal infection such as Powdery Mildew, remove infected foliage and spray with a fungicide such as Copper Soap.

 - Pests: Begonia are pretty hardy and not often susceptible to pests but if care is not taken to keep your plant in its optimal conditions stress can occur.
 This will lead to pest infestations causing excessive yellowing fronds and leaf drop.
 Mealybug, scale and spider mites are common indoor plant pests and can weaken your plant relatively quickly if left untreated.
 Adjust environmental stressors for your house plant and treat infestations with an organic pesticide.